 In all, this poem has drawn out the best picture of naturally beautiful birds and their nomadic nature.
 These nomadic-natured birds are quite like the immigrants who too wander here and there in search of work and foods, as the poet and his parents had to go through.

 About Peter Skrzynecki

 Born on 6 April, 1945 in Ihmert, near Dortmund, Westphalia, in northern Germany, Peter Skrzynecki immigrated to Australia in 1949 with his parents, Fellks and Kornella, shortly before the end of World War II.
 Peter came to Australia as a refugee from “the sorrow/Of northern wars” (“Crossing the Red Sea”).
-This voyage had been the ground for several of his poems in 1975 collection, Immigrant Chronicle, which is dedicated to Brian Couch (Skrzynecki’s final year English teacher) and Tony Carnet (a gifted student in his class, and a year ahead of him at school).
+This voyage had been the ground for several of his poems in the 1975 collection, Immigrant Chronicle, which is dedicated to Brian Couch (Skrzynecki’s final year English teacher) and Tony Carnet (a gifted student in his class, and a year ahead of him at school).
 It is to be noted that Shrzynecki started writing poetry as an undergraduate at the University of Sydney in 1964.

-Writing from first-hand experience, Skrzynecki describes various aspects of the history and immigrants, coming to Australia, in the period after the Second World War (1939 – 1945).
+Writing from the first-hand experience, Skrzynecki describes various aspects of the history and immigrants, coming to Australia, in the period after the Second World War (1939 – 1945).
 The representation of the Skrzynecki family in the poems in Immigrant Chronicle is both specific to them and, to a large extent, to migrants in general.
-Some of the experiences the poet can recall relate to his early childhood, so a certain amount of ‘poetic licence’ can be expected in these evocations of distant memories.
+Some of the experiences the poet can recall relating to his early childhood, so a certain amount of ‘poetic licence’ can be expected in these evocations of distant memories.